AdobeDocs/workfront.en/help/workfront-basics/grant-and-request-access-to-objects/request-access.md

 ### Understand the hierarchy of users listed in the Request Access and&nbsp;Request More Access drop-down menus

-When populating the "Request Access" or "Request More Access" lists on objects, `Workfront` selects a&nbsp;list of up to ten users that fulfill various roles in the sharing of the object as described below.
+When populating the "Request Access" or "Request More Access" lists on objects, Workfront selects a&nbsp;list of up to ten users that fulfill various roles in the sharing of the object as described below.
 These users can grant access to the object to the user requesting it.
 The resulting list is then is sorted by their name in ascending alphabetical order.
-`Workfront` displays up to 10 users in the "Request Access" and the "Request More Access" lists.&nbsp;
+Workfront displays up to 10 users in the "Request Access" and the "Request More Access" lists.&nbsp;

 The order of the users in the "Request Access" or "Request More Access" drop-down menus is dictated by the following rules:&nbsp;

 * The first user&nbsp;in the list is the object "owner", as described in [Understand the owner of an object](#understanding-the-owner-of-an-object).&nbsp;
 * Then the list is populated with users with whom the object&nbsp;is shared individually.
 They are listed in alphabetical order.
 * Then the list is further populated with users who get the required access through sharing with their teams, groups, or companies.
 They are listed in alphabetical order.
-* If the list is empty, the `Workfront administrator`s are added so that there is always someone to request access from.
+* If the list is empty, the Workfront administrators are added so that there is always someone to request access from.
 They are listed in alphabetical order.&nbsp;
 * Each of the users in the list must have the requested access to the object and access to share the object.&nbsp;

 ### Understand the owner of an object